-Some of these tools can help with content distribution and sharing, enabling you to share content with your employees and enabling them to share it with their own networks.
-Other tools specialise in gamifying advocacy, so their main focus is rewarding employees rather than helping them share content.
+Some of these tools can help with content distribution and sharing, enabling you to share content with your employees and enabling them to share it with their networks.
+Other tools specialize in gamifying advocacy, so their primary focus is on rewarding employees rather than helping them share content.

-Like with most tools, there’s no best tool, but you can definitely find what’s best for you.
-An ideal employee advocacy tool merges content sharing, publishing, monitoring, gamification and analytics all in one platform.
-However, some of these features might not be essential for you (e.g. gamification), so make sure you note down your main requirements when shopping for an advocacy tool.
+Like with most tools, there’s no best tool, but you can find what’s best for you.
+An ideal employee advocacy tool merges content sharing, publishing, monitoring, gamification, and analytics all in one platform.
+However, some of these features might not be essential for you (e.g., gamification), so make sure you note down your main requirements when shopping for an advocacy tool.